jsachs802/research_overview/fair_diffusion/fair_diff_readme.md

 _Calibration_: The first set of scripts are for calibrating diffusion models to empirical network diffusion data.

 [Calibration](https://github.com/jsachs802/research_overview/blob/main/fair_diffusion/CALIBRATION_DIFFUSION_SIM.R) - this script is used to calibrate the model to the empirical diffusion process.
 The actual script was run on a high performance computer that uses bash for scheduling.
 [Calibration2](https://github.com/jsachs802/research_overview/blob/main/fair_diffusion/CALIBRATION_DIFFUSION_SIM_Com_Args.R) script can be used with bash and takes arguments for which village (empirical network) to calibrate to from the terminal.
+The scripts that follow in the calibration process are called by the main calibration script.

 [Main Data](https://github.com/jsachs802/research_overview/blob/main/fair_diffusion/MAIN_DATA_PAGE.R) - I cannot provide the actual empirical diffusion data, as I it is not mine to make public.
 But this script shows some of the preprocessing for configuring the empirical network data.

-[Empirical Moments](https://github.com/jsachs802/research_overview/blob/main/fair_diffusion/EMPIRICAL_MOMENTS.R) - this script calculates the empirical moments of the Method of Simulated Moments from the empirical networks.
+[Empirical Moments](https://github.com/jsachs802/research_overview/blob/main/fair_diffusion/EMPIRICAL_MOMENTS.R) - functions that calculate the empirical moments of the Method of Simulated Moments from the empirical networks.

-[Simulated Moments](https://github.com/jsachs802/research_overview/blob/main/fair_diffusion/MOMENT_FUNCTIONS_E.R) - this script calculates the simulated moments of the calibrated diffusion process.
+[Simulated Moments](https://github.com/jsachs802/research_overview/blob/main/fair_diffusion/MOMENT_FUNCTIONS_E.R) - functions that calculate the simulated moments of the calibrated diffusion process.

+[Moment Evaluation](https://github.com/jsachs802/research_overview/blob/main/fair_diffusion/MOMENT_EVAL_FUNCTIONS_E.R) - functions that evaluate the performance of the calibration process (hyperparameter tuning) which produce results for best parameter tuning.

 _Strategy_: The second set of scripts allows one to run different seeding strategies on the calibrated models and measure the fairness of the outcomes.